heptarch/heptarch.github.io/drafts/tarkovsky.md

 one of whom would be back in Florence.

-The "caretaker" turned out to be a gaunt woman called Chiara Pontieri who smoked constantly and was almost never to be found at the Institute.
+The "caretaker" turned out to be a gaunt woman called Chiara Pontieri who smoked incessantly and was never to be found at the Institute.
 She appeared in the kitchen on the evening of a full moon, unannounced, two weeks into my stay, and wordlessly poured us two glasses of sambuca on ice.